4 Sleep Tips for Tired Pet Parents

 Ah, sleep: The thing we so easily take for granted…until parenthood hits.
 At which point, you can say goodbye to your nightly shut-eye.
 And the sleep loss can have long-lasting effects.
 New parents may experience reduced sleep duration and satisfaction for up to six years after the birth of their first child, a recent study reveals.

 Although the research didn’t look at pet parents, we know they feel the struggle, too.
 Just talk to anyone who’s ever raised a rambunctious puppy.
+To be the best pet parent you can be, you need to sleep your required 7-9 hours.
+You can use a rem sleep calculator to be sure.
 Dogs (and cats) can sleep 12 or more hours daily, but nighttime zzz’s don’t always come easily.
 Try these easy tips to help you and your “furever” friend sleep peacefully through the night.

 1. Crank up the noise machine